eraofchaos/eraofchaos.github.io/units/Wyvern.md

 ---
 title: "Wyvern"
 permalink: /units/Wyvern/
-excerpt: "A distorted toxic thing erodes the swamp.
+excerpt: "Units A distorted toxic thing erodes the swamp.
 Legend says the virulent miasma pervading the swamp was vomitted up by it."
 unitID: 806
 last_modified_at: 2020-12-01
 lang: en